 LUDWIG BECK am Rathauseck – Textilhaus Feldmeier Aktiengesellschaft

-The following declaration refers to the recommendations of the German Corporate Governance Code in its version of April, 28, 2022, which was published in the Federal Gazette on June 27, 2022 ("Code").
+The following declaration refers to the recommendations of the Code in its version of April 28, 2022, which was published in the Federal Gazette on June 27, 2022 ("Code").

 2. The Supervisory Board has not formed a nomination committee (recommendation D.4 of the Code).
 The Supervisory Board is of the opinion that the preparation of election proposals for Supervisory Board members to the Annual General Meeting should take place in the plenum, which has a manageable number of six members.

-4. According to recommendations G.10 sentences 1 and 2 of the Code, the variable remuneration amounts granted to the Executive Board member should be predominantly invested by him in shares of the company or granted accordingly on a share-based basis.
-The Executive Board member should only be able to dispose of the long-term variable grant amounts after four years.
-The remuneration system deviates from these recommendations.
-The Supervisory Board does not consider the share price to be the relevant indicator of a remuneration system geared to promoting the business strategy and long-term development of the company.
-Instead, the Supervisory Board considers the financial and non-financial performance criteria set out in the remuneration system for the assessment of variable remuneration and the payment of all variable remuneration components in cash to be more appropriate.
-The Executive Board members are paid the amounts of the long-term variable remuneration (LTI) at their free disposal after three-years.
-The Supervisory Board considers this period to be customary and appropriate.
+4. According to recommendations G.10 sentences 1 and 2 of the Code, the variable remuneration amounts of Executive Board members should be invested predominantly in company shares or granted as share-based compensation.
+The Executive Board member should only be able to dispose of the long-term variable amounts after a period of four years.
+The remuneration system and, accordingly, the current service contracts with the Executive Board members deviate from these recommendations.
+The Supervisory Board does not consider the share price to be the relevant yardstick for a remuneration system geared to promoting the company's business strategy and long-term development.
+Instead, the Supervisory Board considers the financial and non-financial performance criteria set out in the remuneration system for determining variable remuneration and the payment of all variable remuneration components in cash to be more appropriate for ensuring a clear and transparent remuneration structure.
+In addition, the long-term variable remuneration (long-term incentive) is not paid out every four years, but in a three-year cycle, to ensure continuous motivation and commitment to the company's objectives.

 Christian Greiner